miahj1/University-Database-using-Microsoft-Access/README.md

 - Creating relationships and constraints using an Entity Relationship Diagram.
 - Creating a relational scheme that can be used with the database.
 - Implementing the entity relationship diagram and relational scheme in Microsoft Access.
-- Adding randomly generated into the database.
+- Adding randomly generated data into the database.
 - SQL is used to query the database to fetch data concerning . . .

 The entity relationship diagram and the relational scheme were developed in LaTeX.